albaintor/integration-lgtv/README.md

 in the Python integration library to control certain runtime features like listening interface and configuration directory.

-## Build self-contained binary for Remote Two
+## Build self-contained binary for Remote Two/3

 After some tests, turns out python stuff on embedded is a nightmare.
 So we're better off creating a single binary file that has everything in it.